A topic from the subject of Physical Chemistry in Chemistry.

 Key Points

-• Chemical equilibrium is a dynamic state in which the concentrations of reactants and products remain constant over time.
+• Chemical equilibrium is a dynamic state in which the rates of the forward and reverse reactions are equal, resulting in constant concentrations of reactants and products over time.

-• The equilibrium constant, K, is a measure of the relative amounts of reactants and products at equilibrium.
+• The equilibrium constant (K) is a quantitative measure of the relative amounts of products and reactants at equilibrium.
+A large K indicates that the equilibrium favors products, while a small K indicates that the equilibrium favors reactants.

-• The value of K can be used to predict the direction of a reaction and the extent to which it will proceed.
+• The value of K is temperature-dependent and can be used to predict the direction a reaction will proceed to reach equilibrium.
+It is calculated using the activities (or, approximately, concentrations) of reactants and products at equilibrium.

-• Ionic equilibrium is a special case of chemical equilibrium that occurs in solutions of electrolytes.
+• Ionic equilibrium is a specific type of chemical equilibrium that deals with the dissociation of electrolytes (acids, bases, and salts) in aqueous solutions.

 Main Concepts

-• Factors Affecting Equilibrium: Temperature, pressure, and the addition of a catalyst.
+• Factors Affecting Equilibrium: Temperature, pressure (for gases), concentration, and the addition of a catalyst.

-• Ionic Equilibrium: A special case of chemical equilibrium that occurs in solutions of electrolytes.
+• Ionic Equilibrium: Equilibrium in solutions of electrolytes.

 Chemical and Ionic Equilibrium Experiment: Investigating the pH Changes of a Weak Acid Solution